15 Potential Health Benefits Of Avocado Leaf

 These compounds may help to reduce inflammation and oxidative stress in the liver, which can lead to liver damage and disease.

-In a study that came out in 2005, an extract of avocado leaves was shown to help rats with liver damage.
+In a study, an extract of avocado leaves was shown to help rats with liver damage.

 The study showed that the extract protected the liver by lowering oxidative stress and inflammation and making the liver work better.